Special offer

 There are some circumstances where young workers are allowed to work over 40 hours a week.
 This could be when there is no employee over 18 who is available to take that work on instead, for example.

-Employers might look at keeping a record of how long their young workers are working, in order to ensure that they are not working over the allowed 40 hours a week.
+Some employers choose to keep records of how long their young workers are working, in order to ensure that they are not working over the allowed 40 hours a week.
 This record can also show whether they have completed any work outside restricted hours, any night work and show any health assessments that they were offered before they started working.

 Young worker wage entitlement in the UK